 Offer high quality

-We can gauge the quality of a post by what it offers, and the way you have presented it .
+Readers gauge the quality of a post by what it offers, and the way you have presented it.

-Your readers need to feel that your content is worth the time they spend reading it.
-They want to learn a new fact, discover an alternative approach, or consider another perspective.
+They need to feel that your content is worth the time they spend reading it.

 What does your content offer?

-Readers also expect to see evidence that you have put thought, skill and effort into your writing.
-Your content must have clear purpose, accurate and intelligent language and a logical flow of ideas, at the very least.
+The content must have clear purpose, accurate and intelligent language, a consistent style and a logical flow of ideas, at the very least.

 Have you presented your content in the best possible way?